Bigelow Neighborhood History

 The Bigelow Neighborhood is still home to dozens of other well-preserved houses built from 1859 until the 1930’s.
 Please click on Historic Homes Gallery above in the header menu to view them.
 Until the late 1970’s some old houses in the Bigelow Neighborhood fell into disrepair, were demolished and replaced by newer, cheaper construction.
 This trend gave rise to the Bigelow Neighborhood Association, started by Eric Bailey, Rich Bittner, George and Sylvia Grubb, and other concerned homeowners.
 Their purpose was to encourage the preservation and renovation of remaining historic properties, to facilitate residents getting to know each other and working together, and to protect a quiet, safe, residential lifestyle.
 By 1988, the zoning of the neighborhood was changed from commercial to residential 4-8 units per acre.
 Since then, many old homes have been bought and completely renovated.
 Many rentals have now become owner-occupied, and when people move in, they are here to stay.

-In 2006, Olympia Avenue, from Pear to Tullis Streets was designated as the Olympia Avenue Historic District.
+In 2006, Olympia Avenue, from Pear to Tullis Streets was designated as the Olympia Avenue Historic District (OAHD).
 Most houses along this stretch are on local or national historic registers.
 Large front porches and architectural ornamentation reflect an appreciation for quality, beauty and social interaction.
 But be sure to walk the rest of the neighborhood as well.
 Many other registered historic houses are found on Bigelow and Glass Avenues and Quince and Eastside Streets.
 For a printable self-tour of the OAHD, go here.

 A 10-minute video about the Bigelows, Whites, other early residents of the Bigelow Neighborhood and their history on Olympia Avenue can be seen here.